El Cid: Wife and children

 El Cid married Jimena Díaz, who was said to be part of an aristocratic family from Asturias, in the mid-1070s.
 The Historia Roderici calls her a daughter of a Count Diego Fernández de Oviedo.
 Tradition states that when El Cid first laid eyes on her, he was enamoured of her great beauty.
 El Cid and Jimena had two daughters, Cristina and María, and a son.
 The latter, Diego Rodríguez, was killed while fighting against the invading Muslim Almoravids from North Africa at the Battle of Consuegra in 1097.
 El Cid's daughters Cristina Rodríguez and María both married into noble families.
 Cristina married Ramiro, Lord of Monzón and grandson of García Sánchez III of Navarre.

 Her own son, El Cid's grandson, would be elevated to the throne of Navarre as King García Ramírez.
 The other daughter, María (also known as Sol), is said first to have married a prince of Aragon, presumably the son of Peter I, and she later married Ramon Berenguer III, count of Barcelona.
 Both the poem and the chronicle may state a previous marriage to the infantes de Carrión; however, these marriages are not a historical fact and are an important element in the construction of the poem.

 In literature, music, video games, and film

 The figure of El Cid has been the source for many literary works, beginning with the Cantar de mio Cid, an epic poem from the 12th century which gives a partly-fictionalized account of his life, and was one of the early chivalric romances.
 This poem, along with similar later works such as the Mocedades de Rodrigo, contributed to portray El Cid as a chivalric hero of the Reconquista, making him a legendary figure in Spain.
+El Cid is one of the few examples of knight errantry formally recognized by the priest in Miguel de Cervantes's Don Quixote (1605–1615).

 In the early 17th century, the Spanish writer Guillén de Castro wrote a play called Las Mocedades del Cid, on which French playwright Pierre Corneille based one of his most famous tragicomedies, Le Cid.
 He was also a popular source of inspiration for Spanish writers of the Romantic period, such as Juan Eugenio Hartzenbusch, who wrote La Jura de Santa Gadea, or José Zorrilla, who wrote a long poem called La Leyenda del Cid.
 In 2019, Arturo Pérez-Reverte published the novel entitled Sidi: Un relato de frontera.

 Herman Melville references El Cid when introducing the character of Samoa in Chapter 21 of Mardi (1849): "He alighted about six paces from where we stood, and balancing his weapon, eyed us bravely as the Cid".

+In 1929, Chilean writer Vicente Huidobro published his poetic novel Mío Cid Campeador.
+Hazaña.
+This work, together with other novels (and plays) he published between 1929 and 1939, defied the traditional realistic style of the early 20th century Chilean novel.
+The English version was published in 1931.